-- 4.5.3 Procedure: A complete breath alcohol test includes two (2) valid breath samples taken from the subject and preceded by an air blank.
-The subsequent breath samples do not need to be consecutive samples.
-The individual breath samples should be 2 minutes or more apart, to allow for the dissipation of potential mouth alcohol contamination. - NOTE: A deficient or insufficient sample does not automatically invalidate a test sample. - 4.5.3.1 If the subject/individual fails or refuses to provide a subsequent adequate sample as requested by the operator, the single test result will be considered valid.
-If only a single test result is used, then a fifteen (15) minute observation period must be observed. - 4.5.3.1.1 The operator may repeat the testing sequence as required by circumstances. - 4.5.3.1.2 The operator should use a new mouthpiece for each individual and for each series of tests (i.e. complete set of breath testing samples). - 4.5.3.2 A third breath sample is required if the first two results differ by more than 0.02. - 4.5.3.2.1 The results for subsequent breath samples should correlate within 0.02 to indicate the absence of alcohol contamination in the subject's breath pathway (mouth alcohol), show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 4.5.3.2.2 In the event that all three samples fall outside the 0.02 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should administer a 15 minute observation period and then retest the subject.
+- 4.5.2.5 Any material left in the mouth during the entirety of the breath testing sampling could contribute to the results in the breath testing sequence.
+(For clarification refer to section 4.5.1) - 4.5.3 Procedure: A complete breath alcohol test includes two (2) valid breath samples taken from the subject and preceded by an air blank.
+The breath samples do not need to be consecutive samples.
+The individual breath samples should be 2 minutes or more apart, to allow for the dissipation of potential mouth alcohol contamination. - NOTE: A deficient or insufficient sample does not automatically invalidate a test sample. - 4.5.3.1 If the subject/individual fails or refuses to provide adequate samples with results within 0.020 of each other as requested by the operator, the results of a single test result will be considered valid.
+If only a single test result is used, the monitoring period (with an observation period) becomes mandatory. - 4.5.3.1.1 The operator may repeat the testing sequence as required by circumstances. - 4.5.3.1.2 The operator should use a new mouthpiece for each individual and for each series of tests (i.e. complete set of breath testing samples). - 4.5.3.2 A third breath sample is required if the first two results differ by more than 0.020. - 4.5.3.2.1 The results for breath samples should correlate within 0.020 to indicate the absence of alcohol contamination in the subject's breath pathway (mouth alcohol), show consistent sample delivery, and indicates the absence of RFI as a contributing factor to the breath results. - 4.5.3.2.2 In the event that all three samples fall outside the 0.020 correlation, and the officer suspects that mouth alcohol could have been a contributing factor, then they should administer a 15 minute observation period and then retest the subject.
 If mouth alcohol is not suspected, then the officer may reinstruct the individual in the proper breath sample technique and retest the subject without administering a 15 minute observation. - 4.5.3.3 The operator should manually log test results and/or retain printouts for possible use in court. - 4.5.3.4 The instrument should not be in passive mode for the testing of subjects for the purposes of the previous sections. - 4.5.4 Passive mode: - 4.5.4.1 The passive mode of testing using the Lifeloc FC20 or ASIII should be used for testing liquids or containers of liquid for the presence or absence of alcohol. - 4.5.4.2 The passive mode can be used for screening purposes on individuals who are required to provide breath samples whenever requested by a law enforcement agency.
 Example may include but are not limited to: probationers, work release, parolees, prison inmates, etc.